prestonlimlianjie/moh-vaccinegov/pages/list-of-vaccination-locations.md

 title: List of Vaccination Locations
 permalink: /clinic-list
 ---
-This is the list of locations that are administering the Covid-19 Vaccines.
+Locations that are administering the Covid-19 Vaccines.
 <table>
   <thead>
     <tr>